 The current system’s ability to meet the receiver’s needs should be carefully evaluated prior to making a decision to retain it.
 If the system hardware is to be sold, a plan should be developed and executed to move the necessary data to a system that can be accessed by the receiver.
 The plan to sell existing system hardware should also include safeguards to ensure that any data on the system is erased before the sale.
 No sale of system hardware should take place without first determining ownership and consulting with the receiver’s legal counsel.
+The retention policy and decisions should be consistent with the Liquidation Order.